ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ILandingEnterDownwindPattern.rst

 ILandingEnterDownwindPattern
 ============================

-.. py:class:: ILandingEnterDownwindPattern
+.. py:class:: ansys.stk.core.stkobjects.aviator.ILandingEnterDownwindPattern

    object

    The interface used to access the options for a Downwind Pattern approach mode for a landing procedure.
 The approach mode must be set to Downwind Pattern to access this interface.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ILandingEnterDownwindPattern

 Overview
 --------